mgr-cse/mgr-cse.github.io-old/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+title: mgr is poor at management
 layout: page
 ---

-# mgr is poor at management

 ## Testing some code